stef/klutshnik/README.md

     "Secure Distributed Key Generation for Discrete-Log Based Cryptosystems" by Rosario Gennaro, Stanislaw Jarecki, Hugo Krawczyk, Tal Rabin

+The key-update is based on:

+    Fig. 2 from "Simplified VSS and fact-track multiparty computations with applications to threshold cryptography"
+    by R. Gennaro, M. O. Rabin, and T. Rabin.

 The Klutshnik servers use macaroons for authorization of request, based on: https://research.google/pubs/pub41892/